Director Thomas Boehm

 Dr. Boehm enjoys cultivating what he calls "Relational depth for Kingdom breadth," which involves pressing into deeper relationships of transparency and authenticity to love God and others well for the sake of spreading the Kingdom of God here on Earth.
 He does this first and foremost with his wife and five children, and together they are committed to building inclusive community whereby people at the margins of society are embraced with God's extravagant and compelling love.

 Sandy joins Wheaton Center for Faith and Disability as Associate Director with over 30 years of friendship and advocacy work for the vulnerable – in utero and those often living on the margins with varying disabilities, seen and unseen.
 Sandy has a deep biblical worldview centered in Imago Dei and the sanctity of all human life.
-She had the privilege in serving as the director of pregnancy centers.

 Sandy enjoys her family, her church family and simply being a friend to many.
 She acts as a certified Christian leadership coach and mentor.
 Sandy loves theater, a good book, history and missions.